survivejs/webpack-book/manuscript/developing_with_webpack/enabling_sourcemaps.md

 `eval-source-map` builds slowly initially, but it provides fast rebuild speed and yields real files.
 Faster development specific options, such as `cheap-module-eval-source-map` and `eval`, produce lower quality sourcemaps.
 All `eval` options will emit sourcemaps as a part of your JavaScript code.

 It is possible you may need to enable sourcemaps in your browser for this to work.
-See [Chrome](https://developer.chrome.com/devtools/docs/javascript-debugging) and [Firefox](https://developer.mozilla.org/en-US/docs/Tools/Debugger/How_to/Use_a_source_map) instructions for further details.
+See [Chrome](https://developer.chrome.com/devtools/docs/javascript-debugging), [Firefox](https://developer.mozilla.org/en-US/docs/Tools/Debugger/How_to/Use_a_source_map), [IE Edge](https://developer.microsoft.com/en-us/microsoft-edge/platform/documentation/f12-devtools-guide/debugger/#source-maps), and [Safari](https://developer.apple.com/library/safari/documentation/AppleApplications/Conceptual/Safari_Developer_Guide/ResourcesandtheDOM/ResourcesandtheDOM.html#//apple_ref/doc/uid/TP40007874-CH3-SW2) instructions for further details.

-T> [The official documentation](https://webpack.github.io/docs/configuration.html#devtool) covers sourcemap options in greater detail.

 ## Sourcemap Types Supported by Webpack